 Desk space naturally becomes jammed with the debris of daily office life.
-A good way to make sure this doesn’t become too cumbersome is to regularly clean out your desk space and throw out any clutter.
+Regularly clean out your desk space and throw out any clutter.

-Fully emptying desks makes it much simpler to give them a deep cleaning, and also to stop clutter being simply swept out of sight – something that fails to address the route of the problem.
+Fully emptying desks makes it much simpler to give them a deep cleaning.
+It also stops clutter being simply swept out of sight… This fails to address the route of the problem!

 There is a clear recognition that clutter is damaging, so it’s simply a matter of making sure you have the time to keep your desk tidy.

 Encourage your employees to have a clear-out and only keep items on their desks that serve a purpose or help them to focus on the task at hand.

 If you can avoid printing and stick to digital versions of your documents where possible, this will reduce clutter on desks and prevent any potentially sensitive information from being left lying around too.

 So not only will you achieve a tidier desk when committed to reducing paper waste and printing of documents, you’ll probably become more efficient too.